pyhys/minimalmodbus/trunk/doc/administrative.rst

 At test equipment:

+* Test it in general

-* Test changing the baudrate etc with ``instrument.baudrate = 19600``
+* Test with Python3
-* Make sure that .portname works fine instead of .port
-* Change print commands to work with Python 2 and 3.
 * Test the dependency of pySerial in setup.py
-* Test it in general
+* Mailing list

 For next release:

-* Mailing list
 * Unittests in folder test/test*.py